itotoma/BowTie_evolution/ReadMe.md

 >Data is downloded from zenodo in this script.

 ### `execute_commands.sh`
->This shell file enumerates commands which generate data used in the figure.
+>This shell file enumerates commands which generate raw data used in the figure.
 >You can see the detail of parameters by `python XXXX.py -h` .